joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 If, instead, I operate by the special rules of the `consciousness.exe` program, I will produce a new, independent conscious being for the duration that it runs.
-Before I run this program, I set up the input tape so that the input to the computer's senses will simulate the feeling of sitting in an armchair, enjoying a cup of tea.
+Before I run this program, I set up the input tape so that the input to the computer's senses will simulate the sensation of sitting in an armchair, enjoying a cup of tea.
 As I operate the system, I carefully observe exactly what manipulations I make to the rocks.
 I then repeat this process for many different inputs: the experience of taking a walk in the forest, eating an egg